unboundsecurity/Unbound-NextGen-vHSM-Interactive-Demo/README.md

 # Unbound NextGen vHSM® Interactive Demo

-The Unbound NextGen vHSM® Interactive Demo provides a quick and easy way to evaluate the Unbound Key Control [UKC](https://www.unboundtech.com/product/unbound-key-control/) solution.
-UKC is composed of several components that need to be setup to work properly.
-Therefore, this quick start solution is provided to enable you to launch UKC without any configuration using Docker.
+The Unbound NextGen vHSM® Interactive Demo provides a quick and easy way to evaluate the Unbound [CORE](https://www.unboundsecurity.com/solutions/information-security/) solution.
+CORE is composed of several components that need to be setup to work properly.
+Therefore, this quick start solution is provided to enable you to launch CORE without any configuration using Docker.

 ## Installation

-Use these instructions to get UKC running using Docker.
+Use these instructions to get CORE running using Docker.

 1. If you are not registered for Docker, follow the <a href="https://hub.docker.com/?overlay=onboarding" target="_blank">registration process</a> (It is recommended to open this link in a new tab).
-1. [Contact Unbound](https://www.unboundtech.com/company/contact-us/) and provide us with your Docker username to get access to the Docker images.
+1. [Contact Unbound](https://www.unboundsecurity.com/company/contact-us/) and provide us with your Docker username to get access to the Docker images.
 1. Install Docker.
     - For Windows:
         - Install Docker Desktop CE (community edition).
 It must include Docker Engine version 19.03 or newer.
 You can get the latest version from [Docker](https://hub.docker.com/?overlay=onboarding).